digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 You should **NOT** expose `Grafana` to `public` network (eg. create an ingress mapping or `LB` service) with `default login/password`.

 `Grafana` installation comes with a number of dashboards.
 Open a web browser on [localhost:3000](http://localhost:3000).
-Once in, you can go to `Dashboards -> Manage`, and choose different dashboards.
+Once in, you can go to `Dashboards -> Browse`, and choose different dashboards.

 In the next part, you will discover how to set up `Prometheus` to discover targets for monitoring.
 As an example, the `Ambassador Edge Stack` will be used.
 You'll learn what a `ServiceMonitor` is, as well.